boukx/phase6/README.md

 | [P5 BiS R12](https://sixtyupgrades.com/set/jrNhws7xF4oNJyij7sWcG4) | 1280.4 | 1089.4 | Weave simmed with Barb |

 # Weapons

+Some hunters floated the idea of weaving with dual-wielded weapons in phase 6 due to the introduction of Consecrated Sharpening Stones.
+We were unable to build a set for which this beat 2 handers at melee weaving with many different combinations of slow mainhands, Windfury on MH, Orc racial, etc.  Slow 2 handers are far and away better for weaving.

 ## Melee Weaving Weapon DPS

 | Weapon | Normal Weave | Max Weave | Max with WCB |